-The Association recognizes that the District must comply with the provisions of Federal and State requirements regarding ESEA-NCLB-ESEA-ESSA.
+The Association recognizes that the District must comply with the provisions of Federal and State requirements regarding ESEA-ESSA.
 The District and the Association agree to continue to facilitate communication related to implementation of the provisions of the Act.

-470 EMERGENCY CLASSROOM COVERAGE
+470 CLASSROOM COVERAGE

-- A. A principal or designee may request a High School/Middle level member to cover a class.
+- A. A principal or designee may request require a High School/Middle level member to cover a class.
 The member may refuse the assignment unless the District is unable to obtain a substitute.
-If a A member covers a class during the conference period more than once per year, that member covering the class shall be paid for the substitute work so long as the absence is for a District-approved activity or is a legitimate medical emergency.
-Compensation shall be at the rate of \$30 per High School/Middle level class period. - B. When an elementary member covers for a teacher-in-charge more than once per year, the member shall be paid \$30 when the member has worked a total of 45 minutes. or wWhen substitute teachers are unavailable in an elementary school and the principal must assign coverage responsibility, the rate of compensation for the affected member or members shall be as follows: one member, full class, \$30 per hour of coverage; two members split class, \$20 per hour of coverage for each member; three members split class, \$15 per hour of coverage for each member; four members split class, \$10 per hour of coverage for each member; more than four members split class, no additional compensation.
+A member covering the class shall be paid for the substitute work so long as the absence is for a District-approved activity or is a legitimate medical emergency.
+Compensation shall be at the rate of \$30 per High School/Middle level class period. - B. When an elementary member covers for a teacher-in-charge or when substitute teachers are unavailable in an elementary school and the principal must assign coverage responsibility, the rate of compensation for the affected member or members shall be as follows: one member, full class, \$30 per hour of coverage; two members split class, \$20 per hour of coverage for each member; three members split class, \$15 per hour of coverage for each member; more than four two members split class, no additional compensation.